-Introduction – To date cash is the king.
-Ministry of innovation at global level is making efforts to fight out and bring this king down.
-Digital payments/money is making every effort to prove it self as economic freedom and in Africa its no longer needs to prove.
-India went way ahead and slaughtered cash over night in extreme ruthless manner.
-Although Mobile Money had been designed as a peer-to-peer payment system but those were days.
-In current date it helps utility bill payments, Airtime topup, micro savings, micro lending and merchant payments etc. Africa especially the eastern / southern part is the home of Mobile Money & Payments.
-Mobile Payments are most frequently used and widely acceptable technological payment instruments.
-Objective of digital payment is to assess the user friendliness, trust and the user’s view on the current and the future authentication methods of cashless payments and to understand ideal payment solutions.
-The economic barriers are also disappearing, though a substantial additional investment in equipment and cards would be needed to permit even purchases such soft drinks to be made.
+Mobile payments are the most frequently used and widely accepted technological payment instruments.
+The objective of digital payment is to assess the user-friendliness, trust, and the user’s view on the current and future authentication methods of cashless payments and to understand ideal payment solutions.
+The economic barriers are also disappearing, though a substantial additional investment in equipment and cards would be needed to permit even purchases such as soft drinks to be made.
 But transactional privacy will be at the heart of the government’s attack on digital cash.

-All these solutions run flawlessly on Banking (nothing related to the bank) as a Service (BaaS) over Banking as a Platform (BaaP).
-Mobile is the most frequently used and widely acceptable technological device then any other.
-Financial services are a key need for most people due to almost zero or negligible rate of banking penetration and it makes sense to enable Mobile devices with set of financial tools and features as mobile handset penetration is more then 10 to 15 times higher then banking.
-Finance sector can take advantages of Mobile devices to penetrate all classes of society so the birth of Mobile Money.
+All these solutions run flawlessly on Banking as a Service (BaaS) over Banking as a Platform (BaaP).
+Mobile is the most frequently used and widely accepted technological device of any type.
+Financial services are a key need for most people due to the almost zero or negligible rate of banking penetration, and it makes sense to enable mobile devices with a set of financial tools and features as mobile handset penetration is more than 10 to 15 times higher than banking.
+The finance sector can take advantage of mobile devices to penetrate all classes of society, resulting in the birth of mobile money.

 Few basic bullet points to understand digital money over mobile device are as below.